 Use our trusted adults’ Makaton video below to help support your conversation with the children in your care.

-Join our Safeguarding Hub Newsletter Network
+Join our Online Safeguarding Hub Newsletter Network

 Members of our network receive weekly updates on the trends, risks and threats to children and young people online.